Single Sign-On Introduction

 Single Sign-On is a simple concept in principle, but in itself doesn't provide a protocol, i.e. how an application should interact with the server to achieve SSO.

-OpenID Connect can be used to trigger authentication, and thus utilize SSO.
-The client initiates an OpenID Connect flow, and tells the server what requirements it has on authentication.
-If these can be met by using SSO, then the OpenID Connect Provider (server) can re-use existing authentication sessions and let the user flow through.
+OpenID Connect can be used to trigger authentication and thus utilize SSO.
+The client initiates an OpenID Connect flow and tells the server what requirements it has on authentication.
+If these can be met by using SSO, then the OpenID Connect Provider (identity server) can re-use existing authentication sessions and let the user flow through.

 With OpenID Connect, you can bring single sign-on to both mobile and web.

-Typically, in an application you want to protect valuable asssets while still providing easy access to lower value assets.
+Typically, in an application you want to protect valuable assets while still providing easy access to lower-value assets.

-Requiring the user to do a full sign in to the application every time, just because of these high value assets they might not even use, leads to poor user experience and might actually weaken overall security due to the human factor in dealing with that experience.
+Requiring the user to do a full sign-in to the application every time, just because of these high-value assets they might not even use, leads to a poor user experience.

-Therefore it's good to think about what kinds of applications will be present, and what requirements they have on login.
-It's also good to get a proper understanding about how sessions work, and how they correlate with the authentication sessions (SSO sessions) that an OpenID Connect Provider such as Curity will use.
+Therefore it's good to think about what kinds of applications will be present and what requirements they have on login.
+It's also good to get a proper understanding about how sessions work and how they correlate with the authentication sessions (SSO sessions) that an OpenID Connect Provider will use.

 An SSO session (authenticated session) is a result on the server after a successful authentication.
 It contains information about:

-When an authentication request arrives at the server, Curity will check if there is an existing SSO session that matches the requirements for the new request.
+When an authentication request arrives at the identity server, it will check if there is an existing SSO session that matches the requirements for the new request.

-• Is there a SSO session for the requested authenticator
+- Is there an SSO session for the requested authenticator?

-• Is it recent enough (i.e. expired or the client requested a max_age)
+- Is it recent enough (i.e. expired or the client requested a

-The SSO session can only be read by Curity, but it is used to construct the token that will be returned to the client as proof of authentication.
-In OpenID Connect, that is an ID Token.
+Only the identity server can read the SSO session.
+It uses the SSO session to construct the token that it will return to the client as proof of authentication.
+In OpenID Connect, that token is an ID token.

 Sharing Logins